apache/camel-karaf/tooling/camel-karaf-test-feature-archetype/README.md

 ### Usage

-This tool is using maven archetype:generate plugin, for instance, to initialize a test for camel-Atom , go to camel-karaf/tests/features/ , run
+This tool is using maven archetype:generate plugin, for instance, to initialize an integration test for the component camel-atom, go to `camel-karaf/tests/features/`, then run

 ```shell
 mvn archetype:generate -DfeatureName=Atom -DarchetypeGroupId=org.apache.camel.karaf -DarchetypeArtifactId=camel-karaf-test-feature-archetype -DarchetypeVersion=4.6.0-SNAPSHOT